 Detailed explanation of how the project will be sustained after the requested grant period

 By no stretch of the imagination do we propose or claim that computer science will be fully integrated K-12 in the schools this project will touch by the end of the project.
 This project, however, serves to take a coordinated effort to help schools develop an “implementation plan” that works for their respective situations.
 There are many approaches one could take in implementing computer science.
 There too are many different aspects of computer science that a school could focus on.
-Our general is that particularly in the early elementary grades, much of computer science remains in a “pre-awareness” stage.
+Our general idea is that particularly in the early elementary grades, much of computer science remains in a “pre-awareness” stage.
 This work will help move at least all K-5 teachers from pre-awareness to awareness.
 There are so many free and low-cost curriculums and resources available to teachers and schools.
 Helping them understand the options, curating the most promising, and giving them the primarily skills and language will start them on the path to unveiling the world of computing that is likely foreign to many of them.
 Computer science is not about using technology, it is about creating with technology.
 This is not a subtle shift.
 While there may be a few teachers who have taken the initiative to bring themselves up to speed on coding, programming and algorithms, big data and digital information, and cybersecurity/privacy, our general sense is that technology integration in our schools is still heavily slanted towards the use of productivity software and older standards.
 The technological landscape has evolved and this project will help our schools to support students in becoming knowledge constructors, innovative designers, and computational thinkers.
 In many ways, sustainability has a lot to do with momentum.
 We feel this project can set the course for that momentum in a coordinated and efficient way.

 NCES & WMSI continuously seek funding to bring STEM opportunities to teachers and enrichment programs to students.
+Whenever possible, ties will be established between this project and WMSI’s established Mobile STEM Lab program in 12+ schools throughout the service area.
 Specific to computer science, there will be ongoing support available through a STEM Teachers’ Collaborative at the University of NH, CS4NH, the NH High Technology Council, and Code.org partnership that this proposed project will complement.
 Code.org is a nationwide network that supports efforts to expand access to computer science in K-12 schools.
 Our project seeks to ensure that northern NH’s educators and schools are not only primed to participate in the resources through the UNH/Code.org partnership, but that the region’s teachers and students are at the forefront of the effort to build a stronger high-tech workforce.

 Appendices